Byron-Cleo/byron-react-interview-test/README.md

 ## Project Documentation

 1. First create an empty folder in any location in your computer.
-Ensure your is installed in your machine to run the node p packages for this project.
+Ensure yarn is installed in your machine to run the node p packages for this project.

 2. Clone the repository in the folder of destination by using this link:[https://github.com/Byron-Cleo/byron-react-interview-test.git](https://github.com/Byron-Cleo/byron-react-interview-test.git)